Back to Reference

 The main difference between a Slack bot and a Slack app is their purpose and how they operate.

-A Slack bot is a program that interacts with users via natural language.
+A Slack bot is a program that interacts with users via natural language, a technology with massive reach, as research suggests large language models could affect 80% of the US workforce in some form.
 Its purpose is to offer automated custom responses to user questions, send reminders and notifications, and share information whenever the user needs help.

 On the other hand, a Slack app does more than just respond to questions; it can include other functionalities, such as interactive messages.